libbyshoop/database-book/_sources/04ThreeEntityShapes/IntersectionArbitraryId.rst

    FOREIGN KEY (skillCode) REFERENCES skill (skillCode) );

-Notice how when creating achievement we have declared that the primary key identifier will be an integer that the system will automatically increment as instances are added to the database table.
-This syntax for the automatically incremented integer for use as a primary key will vary a bit from database system to database system.
+Notice on line 20 how when creating achievement we have used the keyword AUTOINCREMENT to declare that the primary key identifier will be an integer that the system will automatically increment as instances are added to the database table.
+This syntax for the automatically incremented integer for use as a primary key will vary from database system to database system.
 We show it above for SQLite.

 Similarly, date and time data is represented differently in almost every database system you will encounter.
 In SQLite, we define a date as shown above by declaring it as a 'text' datatype.
 Below we show how data can then be inserted using functions that convert date and time into text strings, as shown in this next example, where we use the *datetime* function.